Multiple positions available. Applications accepted on an ongoing basis. Interviews conducted and persons hired, as needed.

 Experience with security patrols, POST, Neighborhood Watch, or some other security-related trainings or experience.

-Experience providing safety and security to a similar residential community.
+Experience providing safety and security to a similar residential communities.

 Ability to use two-way radios in a professional environment, and with Emergency Dispatchers.